Bovine Leukemia and Lymphosarcoma

 The virus is spread through infected lymphocytes, a type of white blood cell, and so transmission of BLV most commonly occurs through transfer of blood from infected to uninfected cattle.
 Almost any secretion or excretion can contain lymphocytes, meaning the virus can be present in infected animals in their:

 - Semen or urine

 Once a bovine is infected with BLV, they will be infected for life.
-However, approximately 70% of these infected animals will not ever have any signs of disease.
-About 2% of cattle infected with BLV will develop cancer, or tumors, from the virus and will die from them.
-The incubation period of this virus is relatively long, and the vast majority of cattle that develop cancer are between 4 to 8 years old.
+However, approximately 70% of these infected animals will never have any obvious evidence of disease.
+About 2% of cattle infected with BLV will develop cancer or tumors and die.
+The incubation period of this virus is relatively long, and most cattle that develop cancer are between 4 to 8 years old.

-The tumors have a tendency to form in one of 5 places or ‘predilection sites’:
+The tumors tend to form in one of 5 places:

 - Lymph nodes